sowrabhaHA/Stack-/README.md

 ./a.out

-Thanks and Follow me forthe further programs
+Thanks and Follow me for the further programs

-For further Queries : mckchandan1999@gmail.com
+For further Queries : sowruprathu5@gmail.com